|Grand Union Canal (Grand Junction Canal - Main Line)|

 On the Cotswold Line, there would be trains to Hereford and to Oxford, Reading and London.

 On the Cross-Country line there would be northbound trains to Birmingham, Derby, Sheffield, Leeds, York, Newcastle, Edinburgh, Manchester and Nottingham.
 Fast trains to Birmingham would be every 30 minutes, and there would be a stopping service every hour.
 Southbound trains towards Cheltenham and Bristol would be every 30 minutes, proceeding to Taunton, Exeter, Plymouth and Penzance.
 There would also be trains to Swindon, Cardiff, and Maesteg.
 There would be regular trains to Worcester Foregate Street for Worcester City Centre.
-Construction of Worcester Parkway would likely see the closure of Worcester Shrub Hill.
-Worcester Parkway would have multi-storey parking to compensate for the loss of parking at Worcester Shrub Hill; this would be essential as it would be needed for long distance journeys made by passengers.

 The development of Worcester Parkway station at Norton will boost the Worcester economy.
 The Norton area would become attractive to people wishing to travel to Birmingham and Cheltenham to work, and thus should be designated as a residential area.
+The station will also have up to 500 parking spaces.

 These pictures are licensed under a Creative Commons license and copyright the photographer shown above